Relationship intelligence in B2B outreach

 2. Building credibility and rapport with B2B prospects faster

-Complex buying journeys and an unwillingness to interact with salespeople aren’t the only things that have made closing deals more challenging for sales reps.
+Complex buying journeys and an unwillingness to interact with salespeople represent just some of the challenges that have made closing deals more challenging for sales reps.

 Many economists and financial experts are hinting at a recession and the overall financial ecosystem looks unstable.
-To counter this, companies have been cutting budgets and are less receptive to buying anything that’s not a must-have.
+To counter this, companies have been cutting budgets and focus only on essential purchases.

 • Establish a connection with prospects